Windows XP visual styles: Mallard

-"Mallard" is a placeholder visual style designed as a decoy to show to the public during the development of Beta 2 while designers privately worked on Luna.
-It appeared in pre-release Windows XP builds from builds 2410 to 2419 and later appeared (in source code form) in the leaked source code of Windows XP in September 2020.
-Officially known as "Sample Test Visual Style", It featured two color schemes, Chartreuse Mongoose, which features a primarily green and orange style, and Blue Lagoon (internally named as Paler), which uses a teal and purple style.
-It features an orange start button with a green notification area as well as a slight curve on the left-hand side of the title bar.
-This theme is unofficially available as a separate theme made by enthusiasts.
+"Mallard" is the internal name for a placeholder visual style designed by Microsoft as a decoy to show to the public during the development of Beta 2 while designers privately worked on Luna.
+It appeared in pre-release Windows XP builds from builds 2410 (Note: An early version of Mallard appeared as a concept image in the Start Menu Properties applet in build 2257 before officially appearing in build 2410.) to 2419 and later appeared (in source code form) in the leaked source code of Windows XP in September 2020.
+Officially known as "Sample Test Visual Style", It featured two color schemes, Chartreuse Mongoose (internally named with the aforementioned name), which primarily features a green and orange style, and Blue Lagoon (internally named "Paler"), which primarily uses a teal and purple style.
+It features an orange start button with a green notification area as well as a curved half-semicircle on the left-hand side of the title bar.